swap775599/swapnil-assignment-bot/README.md

 - **Continuous Monitoring**: Regularly monitor the bot's activity and performance to make adjustments as needed based on market conditions and trading outcomes.

 ## Support
-For any issues or questions, please contact the project maintainer.
+For any issues or questions, please contact the project maintainer Swapnil Raibole
++91-9322010868
+swapnilraibole107@gmail.com